SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

     </td>
     <td>
       Returns an <a href="api-ag-channel">AGChannel</a> instance - This object is an <a href="https://jakearchibald.com/2017/async-iterators-and-generators/">asyncIterable</a>.
-      This method is different from subscribe() in that it will not try to subscribe to that channel.
+      This method is different from <code>socket.subscribe(...)</code> in that it will not try to subscribe to that channel.
       The returned channel will be inactive initially.
       You can call <code>channel.subscribe()</code> later to activate that channel when required.
     </td>